zzzzabbbbbb/bratzche/README.md

 ## Contact

-For more information or to contact the Bratzche team, please send an email to zzzzabdi@icloud.cim
+For more information or to contact the Bratzche team, please send an email to zzzzabdi@icloud.com

 ## Project Status